-At Leroy on that summer Sunday in 1929, there were other aircraft parked at the airport.
+At Leroy on that summer Sunday in 1929 (I now believe it was 1930, basied on Holderman's notes on the arrival of the first Stnson 'Detroiter ' at DW Woodward Airport at Leroy NY-FEDJr 11/22/13), there were other aircraft parked at the airport.
 Most were the single engine biplanes of early aviation.
 A few of the aircraft parked at Leroy that summer were single engine, high wing monoplanes.
 All were painted orange.
 I was told that the plane type was a Curtiss Robin.

 Pilots and mechanics based at Leroy were themselves recognized, by better known aviation peers, as key contributors in aviation's early years.
 For that reason, when Donald Woodward's airport at Leroy held fly-in events, it attracted many well-known national and international figures, all pioneers in early aviation.

 With the entrepreneurial investment of Woodward, and the pioneering pilots that his foresight attracted, the town of Leroy was early on aviation's map.
 In just a few years after 1929, larger U.S. cities became the essential airline embarking and debarking points for the growing number of paying passengers.
 As the pilot proficiency base grew and radio aids were installed across the United States, the introduction of radio receiving instruments became a requirement for commercial aircraft.
 The tools for instrument flying were falling into place.
 Scheduled flights with paying passengers multiplied.
 Towns like Leroy drifted into history.
 California, Texas and Illinois became leaders in the number of aviation early adopters.
 Distance was a spur to flying.